 When getting in touch with a bail bondsman, make certain you know:

 - The full name of the defendant

-- The booking number in the police blotter
+- The booking number

-- The charges filed against the defendant
+- The charges

-- Any other related information
+- Any other relevant information you can think of

-- Real estate
+- Real estate or land

 - Bank accounts

 - TV, appliances or other electronics

 And when available, you could also take advantage of payment options offered by a bail bondsman.